WordPress Dashboard Overview

 Appearance – Customise:

-Using Customise section, you can Customise the look and feel of your theme.
+Using the Customise section, you can Customise the look and feel of your theme.
 Inside Customise, they also allow you to place and manage some kind of content as well.

 Appearance – Widgets: